gw67-alt/CBI/README.md

 A non-invasive brain-computer interface utilizing self-modulating neurochemical-electrochemical transmission to achieve implant-quality neural signals.
+Note: reset the python script for new artificial intelligence powered contexts.